 Your aftercare product needs to be fragrance-free, alcohol-free, and free from additives such as colored dyes that can potentially dry out your skin.
 We recommend using a mild, fragrance-free soap or a specially formulated tattoo cleanser.
 Avoid using shower gel or bar soap for tattoo cleaning.
 Your tattoo artist can provide recommendations for tattoo-specific cleansers.

+We carry these and other products at our locations in Orlando, Florida, on International Drive.
 We also recommend using clean towels, bedding, and clothes during the healing process to prevent contamination.

-In addition to proper external care, nourishing your body can aid in the healing process.
+In addition to proper external care, nourishing your body can aid healing.
 Consuming a diet rich in fruits and vegetables containing omega-3 fatty acids and antioxidants can provide beneficial effects.
-These foods often possess anti-inflammatory properties that can contribute to the healing of your tattoo.

 Products to avoid and why